Nickelodeon (UK & Ireland): Programming

-Over the years the network has produced series including Genie in the House (2006–2009), Summer in Transylvania (2010–2012), Goldie’s Oldies (2021) and Overlord and the Underwoods (2021-).
+Over the years the network has produced series including Genie in the House (2006–2009), Summer in Transylvania (2010–2012), Goldie's Oldies (2021) and Overlord and the Underwoods (2021).
 Apart from local continuity programming including Nickelodeon UK Kids' Choice Awards, Camp Orange and Nickelodeon Slimefest, Nickelodeon UK mainly airs imported programming from the US network.
-House of Anubis (2011-2013) were created in the UK, but were produced for the American channel and premiered in the US market first.
+House of Anubis (2011–2013) were created in the UK, but were produced for the American channel and premiered in the US market first.

 Kids' Choice Awards

 Traditionally, the Kids' Choice Awards in the United Kingdom and Ireland before 2007 included only an airing of the original ceremony from the US.
 Nickelodeon UK from then on held a full ceremony for two years in 2007 and 2008 which included a fully local slate of categories and was held at the ExCeL London.
-No ceremony or UK-specific awards were held in 2009 after network budget cuts, and since 2010 only a few local categories are voted by children in the United Kingdom and Ireland, which are awarded each year by Nickelodeon presenters as continuity during the airing of the American ceremony on a one-day delay.
+The UK-specific awards ceremony for 2009 was cancelled due to network budget cuts, and in the 2010s, several local categories were voted by children in the United Kingdom and Ireland, which were awarded each year by Nickelodeon presenters as continuity during the airing of the American ceremony on a one-day delay.